Television has only recently become an all-digital medium. Programmes used to be made using analogue video or celluloid film.

 Our videos recreate how TV used to be made, using historic film and video technologies operated by the professionals who once used them every day.

-All 130 videos can be downloaded and used under a Creative Commons licence from the Figshare repository.
-The 52 about analogue video production and editing can also be found in Europeana, the European digital library.
+All 260 videos can be downloaded and used under a Creative Commons licence from Europeana or the Figshare repository.
+Detailed descriptions of each video can be found by expanding the descriptions in the Europeana collection.
+There are three versions of each: bitesize, medium and full length.

 Here’s a lightening version of our recreation of 16mm filming, shot on four cameras: